-Thanks to Product Gym, I made the successful transition to product management and managed to secure a $100K pay bump!
+Thanks to Product Gym, I made the successful transition to product management and managed to secure a $100K pay bump in 46 days.

 I wanted to be respected by a peer of people who are smart, down to earth, and really respect me for my skills and opinions, as well as getting a pay bump.
 To me, financial aspects are an indicator that a company does respect me, that they do see me at a level beyond just “someone who’s getting things done.”
 No, I’m getting things done and I have a vision.
 Being respected for my product vision, things that I can get done on a day-to-day basis, as well as a leader.
 I want people to see me as a leader and that’s what I got I think for my job offer.